What’s inside a heat pump?

 Photo: NOVAP / Rolf Iver Mytting Hagemoen

-Have you ever wondered what’s going on inside those boxes?
+A new year is a good time to refresh one’s knowledge!
+So, have you ever wondered what’s going on inside those boxes we call heat pumps?
 Take a look!

 What do all these bits do?
 As we explain here, the heat pump takes heat energy from the ground, or the air or water – yes, this works even on a freezing cold day!